10 Fascinating Historical Sites in Niue

 4. Peniamina’s Grave Memorial

 Nukai Peniamina was the man who introduced Christianity to Niue.
 The Niuean was taken to Samoa on a missionary ship where he accepted Christianity.
 He returned to Niue in 1846, where he was met with hostility mainly because people who had come from overseas were bringing disease to the island at the time.
 He was protected in Mutalau where he converted the village to Christianity and eventually the entire island save for eight locals.
 Peniamina’s Grave Memorial can be visited on the southern end of Makefu on the west coast.
-An interpretation panel tells more of his story.
+An interpretation panel tells more of his story, as does our guide to Niue’s day to honour him, Peniamina Gospel Day.

-Location: Makefu, off the side of the main road on the west coast.
+Location: Makefu, on the ocean side of the main road, west coast.

 10 Fascinating Historical Sites in Niue(c) niuepocketguide.com